huggingface/blog/quanto-diffusers.md

 ## Preliminaries

 For a detailed introduction to Quanto, please refer to [this post](https://huggingface.co/blog/quanto-introduction).
-In short, it is a quantization toolkit in PyTorch.
+In short, it is a quantization toolkit in PyTorch and is a part of [Hugging Face Optimum](https://github.com/huggingface/optimum).

 For the benchmarking purposes, we use an H100 GPU with the following environment: